 “Sister Save Us: The Matriarchs as Breadwinners and Their Threat to Patriarchy,” in M. Halvorson-Taylor and K. Southwood (eds) Women and Exile.
 Bloomsbury T&T Clark, forthcoming 2016.

-“On the Compositional Models for Ezekiel 38–39: A Response to William Tooman’s Gog of Magog.”
+“On the Compositions Models for Ezekiel 38–39: A Response to William Tooman’s Gog of Magog.”
 Vetus Testamentum, forthcoming.